 By familiarizing yourself with the commonly used symbols below, you’ll quickly navigate between rooms with ease and confidence.

 Blueprints are drawn to scale, meaning they are an exact representation of the house that will be built, but scaled down to fit on paper.
+Most plans will be drawn to 1/4″ scale.
+Simply put, that translates to every 1/4″ on a house plan will relate to 1′ in real world dimensions.
+The scale will always be provided on the plan sheet.
 Room dimensions are usually listed on the floor plan, but for smaller areas, you may benefit from an architect’s scale.

 Building Cross Sections